 In the neighbouring thatched building is the dining room, set with individual tables; dining is at separate tables, unless guests specifically request to be seated with others.
-Polished stone floors and huge natural rocks that form the centrepiece of the serving table make this room feel rustic, but its simplicity contrives to make it feel quite smart as well.
-On a practical note, the dining room is the place to recharge batteries for cameras and other gear.
+Polished stone floors and huge natural rocks that form the centrepiece of the serving table make this room feel rustic, but its simplicity make it feel quite smart as well.

 The ceilings are thatched and the walls whitewashed with exposed wooden beams, so each has a cosy, cottage-like look.
 Wooden or polished stone floors continue right through to the en suite bathrooms.
-Each bed is handcrafted out of chunky wooden beans that display their natural knots an texture.
+Each bed is handcrafted out of chunky wooden beans showing off their natural knots and textures.
 Sections of rock either act as features, or are built into the furniture in some way, such as a table, nightstand or maybe even shelves and hanging space for clothes.

 Each room has an en-suite bathroom with hot and cold running water from the basins, shower and bath.
 Toiletries are provided, as are soft white towels and robes.
 There is also an outside deck with a lounge in each where you can relax during the afternoon.